telerik/kendo-ui-core/docs/api/javascript/data/ganttdependency.md

 ##### options `Object`

-Describes the configuration options of the new gantt dependency class.
+Describes the configuration options of the new Gantt dependency class.

 ##### options.id `String`

-The name of the field which acts as an identifier of the gantt dependency.
+The name of the field which acts as an identifier of the Gantt dependency.
 The identifier is used to determine if a model instance is new or existing one.
-If the value of the field specified is equal to the default value (specified through the `fields` configuration) the model is considered as new.
+If the value of the field specified is equal to the default value (specified through the `fields` configuration), the model is considered as new.

 ##### options.fields `Object`

 A set of key/value pairs the configure the model fields.
 The key specifies the name of the field.
 Quote the key if it contains spaces or other symbols which are not valid for a JavaScript identifier.

 ##### options.fields.fieldName.defaultValue

-Specifies the which will be used for the field when a new model instance is created.
+Specifies the value which will be used for the field when a new model instance is created.
 Default settings depend on the type of the field.

+The default for:

+* `"string"` is `""`.
+* `"number"` is `0`.
-Default for "string" is `""`, for "number" is `0` and for "date" is `new Date()` (today).
+* `"date"` is `new Date()` (today).

 ##### options.fields.fieldName.editable `Boolean`